-Two years ago, during my 3 week trip to Alaska, my cousin and I made a side trip to Seward, a small town on Resurrection Bay.
+Several years ago, during my three week trip to Alaska, my cousin and I made a side trip to Seward, a small town on Resurrection Bay.
 Seward is a delightful port for huge cruise ships, commercial fisherman, and private boaters, alike.
 Although the town isn’t very big, it is incredibly picturesque.
 Cute shops, interesting things to see and do, and fantastic restaurants.
 Our primary purpose for being in Seaward was to go on a Glacier Tour in the Kenai Peninsula.

 The first of the two times we ate at Seward’s Ray’s Waterfront, I discovered their Red Hot Russian, a tasty cocktail that starts out with a White Russian base and adds Fireball cinnamon whiskey to give it a nice little kick.